radixdlt/scrypto-challenges/3-lending/Lender/README.md

 ## Lender
 'Lender' is the main component of this project.
 It combines together 3 additional components:
-'LockedLoanCollateral', 'TrustedPartnerNetwork' and 'DepositContributors' into a power tool for lending that can be used by anyone without any KYC
+'LockedLoanCollateral', 'TrustedPartnerNetwork' and 'DepositContributors' into a powerful tool for lending that can be used by anyone without any KYC
 The design of this blueprint is in line with Scrypto 0.5 where dapps can be composed of multiple small components each with its own purpose, that are maintained and tested as separate projects.
-The lender component is acting as a liason between these three components by connecting them together and providing the api for borrowers to interact with them
+The lender component is acting as a liason between these three components by connecting them together and providing the wrapper api for borrowers to interact with them.

 While LockedLoanCollateral and DepositContributors are used as intra-package (composition) and the Lender instantiates them locally, The TrustedPartnerNetwork is designed as a cross-package communication between these two blueprints because the TrustedPartnerNetwork needs its own stored across multiple lenders in order to establish a measure of trustworthiness